erskull/flutter_notes/README.md

 * Add 2 textfield for email and password respectively and a button on both LoginScreen.dart and RegisterScreen.dart
 * Add a listview to display users notes and a FloatingActionButton on the HomeScreen.dart
-* Add a multi-line textfield in AddNoteScreen.dart and a save button
 * Use Form widget and do proper validation for all textfields

 #### **Task 2**